SitholeWB/Market.Trading.Tools/README.md

 # Market.Trading.Tools
-This is a library for Forex, Stock, etc. tools like Fibonacci levels
+This is a library for Forex, Stock, etc. tools like Fibonacci, PivotPoints levels

 # Get Started